 However, a key point that’s often overlooked is that you must consume reasonably large amounts of marijuana in order for it to stimulate your appetite.
 The Sansone study mentioned ‘acute marijuana use’ and outlines that cannabis tends to help “low weight patients” increase body mass.
 In other words, it won’t make a heavy or average-sized person fatter.
 The study even acknowledges that among the general population, “findings consistently indicate that users of marijuana tend to have lower body mass indices than non-users.”

-Thus, in regard to the THC vs. CBD for weight loss debate, most findings steer towards CBD as the better option.
-The psychoactive properties of THC make it more likely (but not certain) that your appetite will be spiked.
+Thus, regarding the THC vs. CBD for weight loss debate, most findings steer towards CBD as the better option.
+The psychoactive properties of THC make it more likely (but uncertain) to spike your appetite.
 In most cases, it is much easier to control your CBD intake which means you’re unlikely to experience a bout of the munchies.

-And lastly, although we said we weren’t going to focus on the legalities early on, it is a well-know fact that CBD is far easier to purchase than THC.
-With regard to quality products, you can find reviews and details of reputable CBD oil sellers on our site.
+And lastly, although we said we would not focus on legalities, it is obvious that CBD is far easier to purchase than THC.
+With regard to quality products, you can find an assortment of professional reviews and details of reputable CBD oil sellers right here.